Sust: History

 The Khunjerab Pass between Pakistan and China for tourism and limited trade in the 1980s.
-With the creation of the the China-Pakistan Economic Corridor (CPEC) in 2016, Sost took on a more central role in a $46 billion effort to boost trade for Pakistan by broadening its range of potential partners through the Middle East, Africa, and Europe.
+With the creation of the China-Pakistan Economic Corridor (CPEC) in 2016, Sost took on a more central role in a $46 billion effort to boost trade for Pakistan by broadening its range of potential partners through the Middle East, Africa, and Europe.

 Given Sost's status as a transportation hub, it plays an important role regarding both passengers and cargo crossing the Pakistan-China border.
 Branches of the Pakistan immigration and customs departments are correspondingly based in Sost.
 Sost is also home to a Serena Hotel.

 The Silk Route Dry Port commenced its business operations at the port in Sost, Upper Hunza, near the Khunjerab Pass in Gilgit-Baltistan.
-The annual trade volume between these two countries has seen a significant increase, rising from less than Rs2 billion in 2002 to Rs6.9 billion.
-Sost Dry Port reportedly collected more than Rs9.5 billion in 2024.
+The annual trade volume between these two countries has increased from approximately $50 million in the mid '70s ($300 million in 2019)to $14.5 billion in 2019 - an increase of almost 5000%.
+Trade increased year on year 12.5% to $16.724 billion between January and August 2025.
+Sost Dry Port collected more than Rs9.5 billion in 2024, a 72% increase over the Rs5.525 billion collected the previous year.
+It collected a monthly record Rs1.88 billion in October 2025.

-Sost Dry Por is the first formal port at the China-Pakistan border.
-It serves as a critical hub for customs clearance and other necessary formalities for goods moving from the city of Kashgar and the surrounding Xinjiang autonomous region in China to various commercial centers in Pakistan.

 Demography

-The Main languages spoken here are Wakhi and Burushaski.
+The main languages spoken in Sost are Wakhi and Burushaski.